Customer to customer: Business model

 Most C2C websites, such as eBay, have both streamlined and globalized traditional person-to-person trading, which was usually conducted through such forms as garage sales, collectibles shows, flea markets and more, with their web interface.
 This facilitates easy exploration for buyers and enables the sellers to immediately list an item for sale within minutes of registering.

 When an item is listed on a C2C site, a nonrefundable insertion fee is charged based on the seller's opening bid on the item.
 Once the auction is completed, a final value fee is charged.
 This fee generally ranges from 1.25 percent to 5 percent of the final sale price.

 After the C2C site sets up the system in which bids could be placed, items can be put up for sale, transactions can be completed, seller fees are charged, and feedback can be left, while the C2C site stays in the background.
 For example, at the end of an auction, the C2C site notifies the buyer via e-mail that he or she has won.
 The C2C site also e-mails the seller to report who won and at what price the auction finished.
 At that point it's up to the seller and buyer to finish the transaction independently of the C2C site.

 C2C sites make money by charging fees to sellers.
-Although it's free to shop and place bids, sellers place fees to list items for sale, add on promotional features, and successfully complete transactions.
+Although it's free to shop and place bids, sellers pay fees to list items for sale, add on promotional features, and successfully complete transactions.

 Many C2C sites have expanded and developed existing product categories by introducing category-specific bulletin boards and chat rooms, integrating category-specific content, advertising its service in targeted publications and participating in targeted trade shows. eBay specifically has also broadened the range of products that it offers to facilitate trading on the site, including payment services, shipping services, authentication, appraisal, vehicle inspection and escrow services.

-Specialty marketplaces have also been added to serve the specialized needs of buyers and sellers.
-For example, eBay Motors serves the automotive marketplace, including vehicles, parts and accessories; and Half.com (now closed) was focused on providing a fixed-price trading environment, initially for books music, videos and video games.

-There are various platforms that Consumer-to-consumer e-commerce is taking place on, such as social media (e.g. Facebook, Reddit), advertisement websites (e.g. Craigslist) and online auction sites (e.g. eBay).
+There are various platforms that Consumer-to-consumer e-commerce is taking place on, such as social media (e.g. Facebook, Reddit), advertisement websites (e.g. Craigslist) and online auction sites (e.g. EBay).

 Product or service

-Consumer to Consumer transactions often involve products sold via either a classified or auction-like system.
+Consumer-to-consumer transactions often involve products sold via either a classified or auction-like system.
 As such, the products and services bought and sold are usually varied in type and have a short development and sale cycle.
-Products sold may often be used or second-hand, since consumer to consumer sales are often facilitated through auction or classified sites.
+Products sold may often be used or second-hand, since consumer-to-consumer sales are often facilitated through auction or classified sites.